-This course introduces the principles, terminology and fundamental concepts microeconomics of macroeconomics.
-It is a foundation for understanding the scope and methods of the economic perspective applied to issues faced by modern capitalist societies.
+This course introduces the principles, terminology and fundamental concepts of microeconomics and macroeconomics. foundation for understanding the scope and methods of the economic perspective applied to issues faced by modern capitalist societies.
 Topics include the role of economics in society, the structure of economic activity, the behavior of firms and households in a market economy, the role of government and institutions of public policy in the United States.
 Relevant examples from Guam, Micronesia and the Pacific Rim will be explored.
 Prerequisites: MA085-II Placement or higher.

-(3) INTRODUCTION TO

-COMPUTER APPLICATIONS F/SP
+INTRODUCTION TO COMPUTER APPLICATIONS